neoking89/owlsight/README.md

 **2.3.0**

-- Added compile mode for the Python interpreter (`config:main:python_compile_mode`), so that user can both execute single lines ("single") or define multiple lines of code ("exec").
+- Added compile mode for the Python interpreter (`config:main:python_compile_mode`), so that the user can both execute single lines ("single") or define multiple lines of code ("exec").
 - added `split_documents_n_sentences` and `split_documents_n_overlap` parameters to `DocumentSearcher` class, which can be used to split a long document into smaller chunks before embedding.
 - Added a `from_cache` method in DocumentSearcher class.
 This method can be used to load a DocumentSearcher instance from earlier cached documents and embeddings.
 - Removed `transformers__model_kwargs` from config:model, and instead added a `model_kwargs` parameter to all TextGenerationProcessor classes.
 The advantage is that `model_kwargs` can now also be passed to other TextGenerationProcessor classes.
-For example, these parameters when passed to `TextGenerationProcessorGGUF`, are now used to initialize `Llama` class from llama-cpp-python.
+For example, when passed to `TextGenerationProcessorGGUF`, these parameters are now used to initialize the `Llama` class from llama-cpp-python.
 - ESC + V can be used inside the Python Interpreter to show the currently defined objects in a dropdown-menu.
 - ESC + V can be used inside the "How can I assist you?"-option after typing the following: "[[", "{{".
 This will autocomplete the following:
 "[[" will autocomplete to: "image:", "audio:"